CompostTea

 Revitalize your trees & landscape with the power of biology.

-What is CompostTea?
+What is CompostTea™?

-Our CompostTea is a premium, water-based soil amendment extract derived from high-quality compost.
-Brewed by our ISA Certified Arborists(R) in small batches ideal for reinvigorating our Finger Lakes and Rochester Region soils, introducing beneficial microorganisms, nutrients, and other compounds that help re-establish soil health for roots to crown benefits for trees and landscaping.
+Our CompostTea™ is a premium, water-based soil amendment extract derived from high-quality compost.
+Brewed by our ISA Certified Arborists® in small batches ideal for reinvigorating our Finger Lakes and Rochester Region soils, introducing beneficial microorganisms, nutrients, and other compounds that help re-establish soil health for roots to crown benefits for trees and landscaping.
+People, pet, and lake safe!

-CompostTea helps reestablish and improve soil structure and rebuild the rhizosphere (microzone of intense biological activity surrounding actively elongating roots).
+CompostTea™ helps re-establish and improve soil structure and rebuild the rhizosphere (microzone of intense biological activity surrounding actively elongating roots).
 The brew also provides food for those microorganisms in the soil and the trees.

-Special tools are used to inject CompostTea directly into the soil, below grass roots to ensure deep soil rejuvenation, critical for trees and other landscape plantings.
-Over time, with regular applications, soil chemistry and structure are restored, improving plant growth and the health of the soil food web.
+The application process for CompostTea™ is specific to the site.
+Our Arborists and Technicians will determine if soil drenching, spray, or soil injection with specialized tools is appropriate.
+In all cases we’re targeting the tree's absorbing roots and the soil that surrounds them, critical for the trees and other landscape plantings.
+With regular applications, soil chemistry and structure are restored, improving plant growth and the health of the soil food web.

 Why do our trees and landscaping need CompostTea?